 What all absolute return strategies have in common is they generally strive for returns that have a low correlation to traditional stock and bond markets.
 Correlation is a statistical measure that describes how investments move in relation to each other.
 If two assets have a correlation of 1.0, they are said to be perfectly correlated and will generally generate returns in the same direction, and to the same magnitude.
 If two assets have a correlation of –1.0, they are considered negatively correlated, meaning they perform in the exact opposite direction.
 A correlation of zero essentially means the two assets have no performance relationship at all.

 A lack of correlation can be helpful to an investor’s overall portfolio because there are times during severe market downturns when correlations rise among traditional asset categories such as stocks and bonds.
 The time-honored approach of mixing stocks and bonds in a portfolio for diversification is not always enough to prevent losses during all market conditions, especially when interest rates are at low levels.
 Having a portion of your portfolio invested in an absolute return strategy is one way to help limit overall portfolio losses — and generate gains — when nothing else is performing well.

 Since 2005, our Absolute Return strategy has a near zero annual correlation with the S&P 500.
 Our performance has historically been uncorrelated to the broader market, which means it can offer all the benefits of being different – just when it matters most.

-To request a summary of our Absolute Return strategy, visit Getting Started.
+To request more information or schedule a consultation, visit Getting Started.